 Meridian are well equipped to help any of our VAT registered business clients and can advise on suitable software available to achieve this.

-HMRC sees cryptocurrencies, not as a currency, but as investment assets and so transactions are subject to Capital Gains Tax.
+HM Revenue & Customs (HMRC) treats cryptocurrencies not as currency, but as investment assets.
+This means that most crypto transactions are subject to Capital Gains Tax (CGT).

-You might need to pay Capital Gains Tax when you:
+You may need to pay CGT when you:

-Your gain is normally the difference between what you paid for the cryptoasset and what you sold it for.
-If the cryptoasset was free, you will need to use the market value when working out your gain.
+Your gain is usually the difference between the amount you paid for the crypto asset and the amount you sold it for.
+If you received the crypto asset for free, you should use the market value at the time of receipt to calculate the gain.

 The Off Payroll Working rules exist to cover situations where clients are effectively treating contractors as employees, but choose to utilise their work via their company, in order to avoid paying Employer’s National Insurance.
 By having these regulations in place, the aim is to ensure workers, who would have been an employee if they were providing their services directly to the client, pay broadly the same tax and National Insurance contributions as employees.